 The financial statements are denominated in US Dollars.
 Transactions in other foreign currencies are translated into US Dollars at the exchange rates prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into US Dollars at the rates ruling at the statement of financial position date.
-Foreign currency differences resulting from the settlement of foreign currency transactions and arising on translation at period end exchange rates of monetary assets and liabilities denominated in foreign currency assets and liabilities denominated in foreign currency transactions and arising on translation at period end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of comprehensive income.
+Foreign currency differences resulting from the settlement of foreign currency transactions and arising on translation at period end exchange rates of monetary assets and liabilities denominated in foreign currency are recognised in the statement of profit or loss and other comprehensive income.